learn-co-curriculum/dsc-corr-autocorr-in-time-series/README.md

-Interestingly, The correlations do not seem to be big, and have negative signs.
-But when we look at the plots, there is clearly some similar movements.
+Interestingly, the correlations do not seem to be big, and have negative signs.
+But when we look at the plots, there are clearly some similar movements.
 What are we doing wrong?

 Remember how we said that we want to make our time series **stationary**?
 This is where you can show off your detrending skills!
-Turns out you can more easily find out if time series are correlated if you **detrend** them first.
+Turns out you can easily find out if time series are correlated if you **detrend** them first.
 Let's use differencing to detrend these time series and then calculate the correlation again!

 ```python